 Proposed Handling

-The proposed amendment is submitted to the Full Board for adoption as an emergency rule at the March 2022 meeting of the Board of Regents.
-A copy of the proposed rule (Attachment A) and a statement of facts and circumstances justifying the emergency action (Attachment B) are attached.
+The proposed amendment is submitted to the Full Board for adoption as a permanent rule at the May 2022 meeting of the Board of Regents.
+A copy of the proposed rule is included as Attachment A.

 Procedural History